OfflcerSam/ShipUtil/README.md

 | `S_6_V`  | `S_7_V` | `S_8_V` | `S_9_V`  | `S_10_V` |
 | `S_7_T`  | `S_8_T` | `S_9_T` | `S_10_T` |          |

+**DO NOT** change the weaponLayout between Vanilla and Custom, or alter weaponLayout mid-playthrough it will cause the ship to turn into a null item.

 ### `registration` (optional)

 Controls whether the ship shows up anywhere beyond just existing as a usable ship.
 Any sub-section left out simply isn't registered.